How to Apply for M.S./Ph.D. Programs in Epidemiology and Biostatistics

 - One unofficial transcript from each institution of higher education attended, except the University of Georgia.
 University of Georgia transcripts are on file.
 Official transcripts are not required during the review process and will only be required for applicants who are offered admission.
 Do not mail official transcripts until offered admission.

-**Full-funding is available for applicants to the Ph.D. program only.
-To be considered, the application deadline is: December 1.** Please visit the following pages for detailed application information for our department’s master’s and doctoral programs:
+Please visit the following pages for detailed application information for our department’s graduate programs:

 We encourage prospective students to reach out to our office for more information about the degree programs in the Department of Epidemiology and Biostatistics.
-Please contact Sara Ervin in Student Services at email@example.com or 706-542-9394 with any questions.
+Please contact EPIBIO Graduate Coordinator at firstname.lastname@example.org or 706-542-6288 with any questions.